b-squared42/b-squared42/README.md

 <h5 align="center">
 ... and I'm a Dev from Germany 🤖🇩🇪

-I worked on multiple Android Apps and I'm currently building Backend-REST-Services 🌐🔀</h5><br>
+I worked on multiple Android Apps and I'm currently building Backend-REST-Services (with Kafka) 🌐🔀</h5><br>

 <h2 align="left">Some Facts About Me</h2>